 The capital is located very centrally on the east coast of the island, so you can explore all parts of the island from here.

 While a car will help you get to more remote beaches, it is entirely possible to have a good time on Corfu without your own vehicle.

 If you want to relax in the less busy parts of Corfu the southern part of the west coast might be ideal for you.

 The southern tip and particularly the southeastern part of the island is a favorite among families with children.
 The beaches receive fewer winds and don’t attract the party crowd.

 The northern part of Corfu is perhaps the most popular part of the island.
 This is where you have the mountains, the lush greenery, and some of the most stunning beaches.

 Tour the Achilleion

 Austrian Empress Elisabeth, known as Sisi, had this palace built in 1890, a year after her son’s death.

-The sculptures and paintings in the palace clearly speak of Sisi’s love for Greek mythology and culture, but the best thing to see are the statues of Achilles in the garden.
+The sculptures and paintings in the palace clearly speak of Sisi’s love for Greek mythology and culture, but the best thing to see is the statue of Achilles in the garden.

-This tour is great value for money, it allows you to check three of the most popular sights of Corfu on a private tour: The Achilleon Palace, Mouse Island, and Corfu Town.
+This tour is great value for money, it allows you to check out three of the most popular sights of Corfu on a private tour: The Achilleon Palace, Mouse Island, and Corfu Town.

-Head to the beaches
+Head to the Best Beaches in Corfu

 As a general rule, the beaches in the south are popular with families, especially in the southeast, as the eastern side of the island is far less windy due to its proximity to the mainland.

 The beaches in the north are surrounded by lush greenery making you wonder whether you are in Asia or Europe!

-Some of the best beaches in Corfu are Marathias beach, Halikounas, Issos, Prasoudi, and Palaiokastritsa.
+Some of the best beaches in Corfu are Marathias Beach, Halikounas, Issos, Prasoudi, and Palaiokastritsa.
 But more on those later!

 Stroll Through the Old Town